Bit-Quill/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 ##### Viewing REST API Gateway Logs

-By default, execution logging is enabled for the REST API Gateway.
+By default, access logging is enabled for the REST API Gateway.

 To view logs: